aremeis/slimagents/README.md

 ### Tools

 As you can see from the example above, a tool is simply a normal Python function!
 This means that it is very easy to integrate existing Python libraries with your agents.
-Use the tool's docstring to describe the tool and it's arguments to the LLM.
+Use the tool's docstring to describe the tool and its arguments to the LLM.

 SlimAgents supports both synchronous and asynchronous tool calls.
 If the LLM generates several async tool calls, they will be executed in parallel.